 humble holy life, no matter what others may do.

-your feelings of anxiety simply dissolve; having to face the unknown will
+feelings of anxiety simply dissolve; having to face the unknown will cause distress in

 insomnia in clinical terms), worrying about

 not sleeping will only deepen the insomnia.
 The psychological core of insomnia is